fabric/fabric/docs/tutorial.rst

 `~fabric.operations.sudo`'s password prompt detection:

 * The ``-H`` option, allowing you to define the host or hosts to connect to.
-  See :doc:`hosts` below for more on this and other ways of defining host connections.
+  See :doc:`usage/hosts` below for more on this and other ways of defining host connections.
 * The ability to specify task arguments on the command line.
-See :doc:`fab` for details on how to specify Python function arguments and keyword arguments in this manner.
+See :doc:`usage/fab` for details on how to specify Python function arguments and keyword arguments in this manner.

-For more details on how `~fabric.operations.run` and `~fabric.operations.sudo` interact with the SSH protocol -- including the shell loaded on the remote end, key-based authentication and more -- please see :doc:`ssh`.
+For more details on how `~fabric.operations.run` and `~fabric.operations.sudo` interact with the SSH protocol -- including the shell loaded on the remote end, key-based authentication and more -- please see :doc:`usage/ssh`.

 `~fabric.operations.local`
 --------------------------